Instructions for Submitting Ticks for Laboratory Testing

 2. When handling or removing ticks, use forceps or tweezers.
 If you use your hands, wear disposable gloves or shield your fingers with a paper towel or other suitable material.
 When removing ticks from a person, grasp the tick as close to the skin as possible and pull upward with steady, even pressure.
 DO NOT twist or jerk the tick, as this may cause the mouthparts to break off, leaving them embedded in the skin.

-1. Completely fill out a Texas Tick Submission Form (PDF) for each vial or container of ticks submitted.
+1. Completely fill out a Texas Tick Submission Form (PDF) for each container of ticks submitted.
 You may download the PDF form here.

-2. Place the vial(s), sufficiently padded if breakable, and the accompanying Tick Submission Form(s) into a mailing tube and mail to the appropriate address below, depending on the shipping method:
+2. Place the container(s), sufficiently padded if breakable, and the accompanying Tick Submission Form(s) into a box or envelope and mail to the appropriate address below, depending on the shipping method:

 If sending via U.S. Mail: If sending via UPS/FedEx/Etc.